Quick Start Guide

 8 AWG, 10 AWG or 12 AWG wires are recommended, depending on the current draw of your application.

-If the final desired ESC location is further than 1 meter from the power source, we recommend the use of a local capacitor bank (sold separately) to reduce DC bus voltage ripple.
+If the final desired ESC location is further than 1 meter from the power source, we recommend the use of a local capacitor bank ([sold separately](https://powerdrives.net/cap-bank)) to reduce DC bus voltage ripple.
 This also reduces voltage spikes occurring during regenerative braking.
+We recommend that all integrations perform DC bus voltage ripple measurements at maximum load to ensure that the DC bus voltage ripple does not exceed 10% peak-to-peak of the input voltage.
+Ideally the ripple should be kept less than 5% peak-to-peak of the input voltage.

-If running the HV_Pro from a power supply that can not absorb current (when the HV_Pro is regen braking), this can cause damage to the unit or supply if the Synchronous Rectification function is enabled.
+If running the HV\_Pro from a power supply that can not absorb current (when the HV\_Pro is regen braking), this can cause damage to the unit or supply if the Synchronous Rectification function is enabled.
 It can be disabled in the configuration tool, under the Advanced tab.

 We recommend using a battery or bidirectional power supply to avoid this issue.